NYTEMODEONLY/nytechat/TASKS.md

 ## AI Persona Implementation Ideas

-- [ ] Create different NYTEMODE personalities with distinct response styles
+- [ ] Create different personalities with distinct response styles
 - [ ] Add a persona selection option in the UI
 - [ ] Implement specialized personas for different topics (tech, creative, etc.)
 - [ ] Add visual indicators to show which persona is currently active